 Key road safety messages for primary aged students have been developed by Transport for NSW to ensure consistent messages for children across NSW.

-Safety Town is an online primary school resource that provides teaching and learning activities which reinforces being a safe pedestrian, as part of the K-6 PDHPE syllabus.
+Transport for NSW's Safety Town is an online primary school resource that provides teaching and learning activities which reinforces being a safe pedestrian, as part of the NSW K-6 PDHPE syllabus.

 High school students explore the importance of safe decision making when on and near the road, and following the safety advice.